hiimsergey/obsidian-simple-columns/README.md

 By appending `rtl` to the `[end]` tag of your block, the columns will be put side-by-side in reversed order.

-This is useful if your language is written right-to-left.
+This is useful if your language is written right-to-left, like Arabic or Hebrew.

 You can configure to have blocks processed like that by default by enabling the **RTL by default** setting.
-To process the blocks left-to-right, simply write `ltr` after the `[end]` tag. *Note: The setting will come into effect after switching into Reading View again.*
+To process the blocks left-to-right, simply write `ltr` after the `[end]` tag.

+*Note: The setting will come into effect after switching into Reading View again.*

 ## Wrap columns
 ```md